gradient-pulse/phi-mesh/experiments/pre_metric_extensions/README.md

 - how to compare trajectory/control descriptions with choreography descriptions
 - what would count as first operational success

+### `tu_plus_stack/`
+A subfolder for the emerging LLM-paralleled awareness-support architecture.

+It hosts notes on:
+- TU as a mindless choreography mapper
+- TU+ as a choreography-aware predictor/replay layer
+- the cortex-like LLM as symbolic interpreter
+- video as a first practical input path
+- falsifiable prototype claims for the stack

 ---

 ## Related dialogue notes